dineshbodala/Distributed-Hyperparameter-Tuning-using-FuncX/README.md

 ## Overview

-This project introduces a novel approach to hyperparameter tuning for machine learning models using the Distributed Hyperparameter Tuning (DHPT) framework with FuncX.
-DHPT leverages distributed computing resources to optimize model performance, reduce tuning time, and enhance efficiency.
+This repository contains the code for  Distributed hyperparameter tuning for machine learning models using  with FuncX.
 ## Key Features

 - **Distributed Hyperparameter Tuning:** DHPT streamlines the hyperparameter tuning process by distributing tasks across computing endpoints, significantly reducing tuning time.